≡ Menu

 And while…

-Cost is not always a factor for some, for many (particularly those who don’t have a pet insurance policy in place for their loved one), the idea of spending thousands of dollars to treat a dog that may already be 10 to 15 years old really isn’t something that they like to think about it.
+Cost is not always a factor for some; for many (particularly those who don’t have a pet insurance policy in place for their loved one), the idea of spending thousands of dollars to treat a dog that may already be 10 to 15 years old isn’t something that they like to think about it.

 This is why…

-We here at IndulgeYourPet always advise anyone who is thinking about purchasing or adopting a pet to take a few moments and see exactly what a pet insurance policy might actually cost them so that hopefully they’ll never find themselves in a position where they need to start worrying about “cost” when they should just be worrying about how “soon” their loved one can HEALED.
+We here at IndulgeYourPet always advise anyone who is thinking about purchasing or adopting a pet to take a few moments and see precisely what a pet insurance policy might cost them so that hopefully they’ll never find themselves in a position where they need to start worrying about “cost” when they should just be worrying about how “soon” their loved one can HEALED.

 Makes sense… Right?